-Learning to relax your body, and your mind, may help you feel better and in control.
+Learning to relax your body and your mind may help you feel better and more in control.
 You may feel calmer and more capable of thinking practically about your challenges.

 Learning to relax may be challenging when dealing with the emotions of a cancer diagnosis and treatment.
 Health professionals at your hospital, such as a physiotherapist, occupational therapist or social worker may be able to provide you with information about relaxation classes at your hospital or in your community.

-T'ai chi is the ancient Chinese art of ‘moving meditation' combining movement, breathing and meditation.
-Movements create stability in the body, reflecting an ancient Chinese concept of balance known as ‘yin and yang'.
-In the body, it fosters a sense of physical control.
-In the mind, it brings stillness and balance.
+- T’ai chi – T’ai chi is the ancient Chinese art of moving meditation.
+Movements create stability in the body, fosters a sense of physical control and brings stillness and balance to the mind.

-Yoga involves performing poses with the body, slowing and deepening the breath, and focusing the mind.
-There are many styles of yoga with varying intensity - from gentle, such as hatha yoga, to vigorous, such as ashtanga yoga.
-Some styles may not be suitable during some stages of cancer.
+- Yoga – Yoga involves performing poses with the body, slowing and deepening the breath, and focusing the mind.
+There are many styles of yoga with varying intensity – some may not be suitable during certain stages of cancer.

-Reviewed by: Annie Angle, cancer nurse (Dip.
-Oncology Nursing, Royal Marsden, London)
+Annie Angle, cancer nurse, Dip.
+Oncology Nursing, Royal Marsden, London.